JFFleming/BOSTIn/README.md

 To install R, a download link can be found here: https://cran.r-project.org/

-In addition, BOSTIn requires one Perl module (BIO::SeqIO), and one R package (Phangorn).
-Once you have installed Perl and R, you can install those packages with these two commands:
+In addition, BOSTIn requires one R package (Phangorn).
+Once you have installed Perl and R, you can install that package with this command:

 ```
-cpanm install BIO::SeqIO
 Rscript -e 'install.packages("phangorn", repos="https://cloud.r-project.org")'
 ```